Table of Contents

 555 Community Property

-You are married and living together as husband and wife.
+You are married and living together.

 You are living together in a common law marriage recognized in the state where you now live or in the state where the common law marriage began.